zeusta/Docs/extensions/Guide By Functions/Magento 1/Inventory Management.md

 #### 1.3.
 Warehouses

 The **Warehouses** page displays each warehouse’s details such as its ID, name, total SKUs and total product quantities in each warehouse, contact email/ tel./ address.
-The **Inventory Management** rebuilt allows synchronization between the warehouse and its Magento front store.
+Our **Inventory Management** allows synchronization between the warehouse and its Magento front store.
 This means when you edit information or product quantity of a warehouse, this information will automatically be updated in that warehouse’s front store and visible to customers.
 You can enable this function in **Settings.**

 ![enter image description here](./image_IM%20Rebuilt/image008.png)